Fayerieeeee/FayeriesManualArchipelagoCollection/Rayman Redemption/README.md

 - The Casino
 - Joe's Wares
 - Breakout Minigame: The randomizer still expects the player to beat Dark Legacy to properly access it.
-## 📝 Cheat Code related Items (Once sent, you must activate the cheat code accordingly)
+## 📝 Useful Items (Once a cheat code is sent, you must activate the cheat code accordingly)
+- Shop Bonuses: A combination of the purchaseable upgrades in the shop and Joe's Wares.
+- Ting Bundles <sub>(100x, 250x, 500x, 1000x):</sub> Start with the `(FAIRTING)` cheat, then keep track of how much bundles received.
 - Fully Upgraded Fist `(FISTPOWR)`
 - Epic Power `(EPICPOWR)`
 - Temporary Superheli `(HELIPOWR)`
+- Low Gravity `(FREEFALL)`
+- Lum Tings `(LUMTINGS)`
+## 📝 Trap Items
 - Dark Rayman Trap `(DARKNESS)`: Let Dark Rayman spawn in the next level then use the `NOMODARK` cheat to remove the trap.
 - Daredevil Trap `(DAREDEVL)`: Sets the player's HP to 1.
-- Low Gravity `(FREEFALL)`
-- Lum Tings `(LUMTINGS)`
 ## 📝 Skins (There's are considered to be junk/filler items, no special actions needed.)
 ### Rayman
 - Blue